DonutsDevil/Swipe/README.md

 - Clean and Simple Material UI.

 ## UPDATE
-Added Dependency Inject, which Can be found in the branch [master-DI](https://github.com/DonutsDevil/Swipe/tree/master-DI)
+Added Dependency Injection, which Can be found in the branch [master-DI](https://github.com/DonutsDevil/Swipe/tree/master-DI)

 ## Build with 🛠
 - Kotlin